 1. App title + subtitle (App Store)

-App: {one-line, target keyword}.
+App: [one-line description with target keyword].
 Generate 8 title + subtitle pairs.

 Constraints: